The Rhythm of Life

 But the fruit of the Spirit is love, joy, peace, forbearance, kindness, goodness, faithfulness, gentleness and self-control.
 Against such things there is no law.

-We need to audit ourselves constantly!
-Ask yourself a simple question in any situation: “Is what I’m about to do, say, or consume producing love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, or self-control?”
+“Is what I’m about to do, say, or consume producing love, joy, peace, patience, kindness, goodness, faithfulness, gentleness, or self-control?”

 If a social media session leaves you feeling jealous, anxious, and argumentative, you are out of step.